-Note: The samples include more than 22 million DC plan participants for data covering January-October 2008; about 24 million DC plan participants for data covering January-September 2009, January-September 2010, January-September 2011, January-September 2012, and January-September 2013; more than 25 million DC plan participants for data covering January-September 2014; more than 26 million DC plan participants for data covering January-September 2015; more than 28 million DC plan participants for data covering January-September 2016; and more than 30 million DC plan participants for data covering January-September 2017, January-September 2018, and January-September 2019.
+Note: The samples include more than 22 million DC plan participants in 2008; about 24 million DC plan participants in 2009-2013; more than 25 million DC plan participants in 2014; more than 26 million DC plan participants in 2015; more than 29 million DC plan participants in 2016; and more than 30 million DC plan participants in 2017, 2018, and 2019.

-Source: ICI Survey of DC Plan Recordkeepers
+Source: ICI Survey of DC Plan Recordkeepers (2008-2019)

 The survey of recordkeeping firms also gathered information about asset allocation changes in DC account balances or contributions.
-In any given period, a minority of DC plan participants made participant-initiated asset allocation changes.
-Between January 2019 and September 2019, 7.1 percent of DC plan participants changed the asset allocation of their account balances (Figure 3, lower panel).
-This level of reallocation activity was slightly lower than the reallocation activity observed during the first three quarters of 2018.
-In the first three quarters of 2019, 4.2 percent of DC plan participants changed the asset allocation of their contributions, compared with 4.4 percent in the first three quarters of 2018 and 4.8 percent in the first three quarters of 2017.
+During 2019, 8.3 percent of DC plan participants had changed the asset allocation of their account balances, compared with 9.7 percent during 2018 (Figure 3, lower panel).
+In 2019, 4.4 percent of DC plan participants changed the asset allocation of their contributions, compared with 5.1 percent in 2018, and 5.5 percent in 2017.

-Two factors seem to be influencing DC plan participants' loan activity: reaction to financial stresses and a seasonal pattern.
-Likely responding to financial stresses, the percentage of DC plan participants with loans outstanding rose from the end of 2008 (15.3 percent) through 2011 (18.5 percent) (Figure 4).
-This pattern of activity is similar to that observed in the wake of the bear market and recession in the early 2000s.
-The share of DC plan participants with loans outstanding then leveled out in 2012 through 2014, perhaps reflecting loans supporting consumer spending or home purchases.
-The sample of recordkeepers reported that as of September 2019, 16.3 percent of DC plan participants had loans outstanding, compared with 15.9 percent at the end of March 2019, and 16.7 percent at year-end 2018 (Figure 5).
-Loan activity appears to have a quarterly seasonal pattern: the percentage of DC plan participants with loans outstanding in the first quarter of the year tends to be lower compared with later quarters.
+Two factors appear to influence DC plan participants' loan activity: reaction to financial stresses and a seasonal pattern.
+Likely responding to financial stresses, the percentage of DC plan participants with loans outstanding rose from the end of 2008 (15.3 percent) through 2011 (18.5 percent) (Figure 4).8 This pattern of activity is similar to that observed in the wake of the bear market and recession in the early 2000s.9 The share of DC plan participants with loans outstanding then leveled out in 2012 through 2014, perhaps reflecting loans supporting consumer spending or home purchases.
+At year-end 2019, 16.1 percent of DC plan participants had loans outstanding, compared with 16.3 percent at the end of September 2019, and 16.7 percent at year-end 2018.
+Loan activity appears to have a quarterly seasonal pattern: the percentage of DC plan participants with loans outstanding in the first quarter of the year tends to be lower compared with later quarters (Figure 5).
+Overall, loan activity was a little lower in 2019 compared with recent years.